Python-Test-Engineer/evaluating-ai-agents/docs/evaluation/overview.md

 4. Human Annotations.

+Numerical evals are hard for LLMs so we use more qualitative measures.

 Start with Human Evals and scale with LLM Judge.
 This seems the top recommendation from those in the field.

 Human evals will reveal what we need to test.